-Although the park is sprawled over 100 sq miles (260 sq km), our two-day itinerary allows pro travelers comfortable hiking up to 30 miles (48 km) over 48 hours to take in the famous sights, as well as lesser explored but no less impressive highlights.
+Although the park is sprawled over 100sqmi (260sqkm), our two-day itinerary allows pro-travelers comfortable hiking up to 30mi (48km) over 48 hours to take in the famous sights, as well as lesser-explored – but no less impressive – highlights.
 You’ll enter Petra two ways, roam through ancient temples, explore tombs built for kings, walk a Roman road and survey it all from insanely picturesque vantage points.

-For non-Jordanians, purchasing the Jordan Explorer Pass (USD$106 / JOD75 for foreigners) online prior to arrival is recommended – it includes two-day entrance to Petra (USD$78 / JOD55) and Jordan entry-visa fee (USD$56 / JOD40).
+For non-Jordanians, purchasing the Jordan Explorer Pass online prior to arrival is recommended – it includes two-day entrance to Petra and the entry-visa fee for Jordan.

-The town adjacent to the Petra Archaeological Park, Wadi Musa, exists entirely to service tourists and the local Bdoul Bedouin.
+The town adjacent to the Petra Archaeological Park, Wadi Musa exists entirely to serve tourists and the local Bdoul Bedouin.
 Tourists are not allowed to overnight in Petra so, aside from lunch at Basin Restaurant, Wadi Musa is where visitors eat and sleep.
 With no competition and a remote location, the food and accommodations in Wadi Musa aren’t the star of the show.

 Pro tip: Visitors seeking a a more authentic Petra-adjacent overnight experience stay in the Bedouin camps on the park outskirts.